DataBeaver/trimps-tools/README.md

 -o, --foreign-rate
   Sets the probability of picking the second layout for a cross from a random pool instead of the same as the first.
 Expressed as a number out of 1000.

+--core-rate
+  Sets the probability of mutating the core.
+Expressed as a number ouf of 1000.

 --heterogeneous
   Use a heterogeneous pool configuration.
 This can help if the properties of